 The CR Assessment, before government support, is positioned one notch above the Adjusted BCA of ba1, reflecting our view that its probability of default is lower than that of deposits.
-We believe senior obligations represented by the CR Assessment will be more likely preserved to limit contagion, minimise losses and avoid disruption of critical functions.
+We believe senior obligations represented by the CR Assessment will more likely be preserved to limit contagion, minimise losses and avoid the disruption of critical functions.